JIC-CSB/jicbioimage/docs/source/working_with_transformations.rst

-To make it painless to set-up such an audit trail :mod:`jicbioimage` provides the function decorator :func:`jicbioimage.core.tranform.transformation`.
+To make it painless to set-up such an audit trail :mod:`jicbioimage` provides the function decorator :func:`jicbioimage.core.transform.transformation`.
 When applied to a transformation function the decorator adds both "autowriting" of the tranformed image as well as a log in the history of the image.